Here are five critical data-based findings for cultural executives regarding social media’s role in guest motivation and satisfaction.

 5) Over half of visitors use social media onsite, and it correlates with higher visitor satisfaction

-There’s some debate out there about the role of selfies and so on in museums and cultural organizations, but here’s a kicker to consider: On average, people who use social media onsite in relation to their visit report 7.02% higher satisfaction than people who do not!
+There’s some debate out there about the role of selfies and so on in museums and cultural organizations, but here’s a kicker to consider: On average, people who use social media onsite in relation to their visit reported 7.6% higher satisfaction than people who do not, as of the end of 2019!
 That’s a massive increase that benefits of the visited cultural organization!

 Think twice before you assume that people using social media onsite are necessarily disengaged from their visit.
 It may be the very opposite!
 Not only that, people sharing positive endorsements about their experience funnels into the Visitor Engagement Cycle again – playing a potential role in securing even more visitors.